ENEE467-F2025/lab-0/README.md

 ## Starting the Container

 The lab computers contain a prebuild image so you will not have to build the image.
-* Clone this repo to get the lab-0 code
+* Clone this repo to get the lab-0 code if you haven't done so already
     ```
+    cd ~/Labs
     git clone https://github.com/ENEE467-F2025/lab-0.git
     cd lab-0/docker
     ```